 At Benedictine University, our Inquiry General Education Curriculum is at the heart of all undergraduate degree programs.
-Required courses include two Interdisciplinary Seminars: IDS 201, 202, 203 or 204 Catholic and Benedictine Intellectual Traditions; and IDS 301, 302, 303 or 304 Human Dignity/The Common Good.
+Required courses include two Interdisciplinary Seminars: IDS 201,

+202, 203 or 204 Catholic and Benedictine Intellectual Traditions; and IDS 301, 302, 303 or 304 Human

+Dignity/The Common Good.
 Topics for these seminars will vary depending on faculty areas of expertise, but all sections of the seminars involve exploration of the relationships between areas of knowledge and of real-world ethical and intellectual challenges.
 IDS 201, 202, 203 and 204 are informed by the resources of the Catholic and Benedictine intellectual traditions and their hallmarks, which include valuing community, extending hospitality to all persons and promoting the exchange of ideas.
 IDS 301, 302, 303 and 304 are informed by the ideals related to these and other humanistic traditions that emphasize mutual responsibility, cooperation and respect.
 The seminars are designed and staffed by Benedictine University faculty across disciplines and curricula, ensuring that all undergraduates have the opportunity to learn and practice integrative skills that promote professional success and career flexibility.

-The Inquiry General Education Curriculum also requires all undergraduates complete a liberal arts-based system of curricular and co-curricular electives in areas representing multiple disciplinary approaches and modes of problem-solving.
-These Modes of Inquiry courses are designated by programs and departments as representing critical skill and knowledge areas for active and responsible citizenship and stewardship of the Earth, lifelong learning, global awareness, integrative knowledge and effective interpersonal communication.
-The curriculum includes coursework in the Arts and Humanities, Sciences and Social Sciences, as well as designated Global and Sustainability courses or other experiences.
+The General Education Curriculum also requires all undergraduates complete a liberal arts- based system of curricular and co-curricular electives in areas representing multiple disciplinary approaches and modes of problem-solving.
+These distribution requirements are courses designated by programs and departments as representing critical skill and knowledge areas for active and responsible citizenship and stewardship of the Earth, lifelong learning, global awareness, integrative knowledge and effective interpersonal communication.
+The distribution requirements of the curriculum includes coursework in the arts and humanities, sciences and social sciences.
+To enhance effective and borad based learning, the General Education curriculum also requires students to complete designated global and sustainability courses or activities, as well as Learning Community and Engages Learning co-curricular experiences.